hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/dotnet.md

 ```

-In `action/action.cs`, we will create following models.
+In `action/action.cs`, we will create the following models.

 ```csharp